timmyneutron/frontend-nanodegree-mobile-portfolio/README.md

   - [Website Performance Optimization](https://www.udacity.com/course/website-performance-optimization--ud884)
   - [Browser Rendering Optimization](https://www.udacity.com/course/browser-rendering-optimization--ud860)

+## Getting Started
-Source code is in the src folder.
+Source code is in the ```src``` folder.
 Production code, which includes a minified version of index.html, is in the dist folder.

-## Getting Started
-To serve the website, clone the directory, navigate to the dist folder, and run a local server
+Clone the directory, navigate to the dist folder, and run a local server:
 ```sh
 $> cd /path/to/your-project-folder
 $> python -m SimpleHTTPServer 8080